SaxyPandaBear/TwitchSongRequests/README.md

 Configure a channel point reward to accept a Spotify song URL, and enqueue the song in the user's current playing session.

+# For Users
 ## How do I use it?
 1. Authorize the service with Twitch
 1. Authorize the service with Spotify
+1. Submit a request to allow the service to read Twitch channel point redeem events
 1. Open Spotify on your computer
 1. Navigate to your Twitch channel
-1. Redeem a channel point reward with a Spotify URI as input
+1. Create a channel point reward with `TwitchSongRequests` somewhere in the title, that accepts text input
+1. Find your favorite song on Spotify, copy the URI and use it as input when redeeming that reward
 1. Check if your Spotify player has queued the song

 ### Example